 - Can’t wake up

 You may be wondering if there are any tests to diagnose swine flu and how they are done.
 Well, the diagnosis of Swine Flu is usually made by sampling fluid from the patient’s body.
 To take the sample, your doctor may swab your nose or throat and send the sample to the lab for genetic analysis to help identify the exact type of virus.

 Treatment for H1N1 Swine Flu

 There is no definite cure for swine flu.
 Swine flu treatment for babies starts like any other cold or flu treatment where the focus is on easing the symptoms.
 Hence, medication is given to bring the fever down and to ease the symptoms.
-Antivirals are only given if the symptoms don’t go away even after 5 days of medication and also if the symptoms become severe or the child is admitted to the hospital.
+Antivirals are only given if the symptoms don’t go away after 5 days of medication, and also if the symptoms become severe or the child is admitted to the hospital.

-Infant Paracetamol can be given on the doctor’s advice to bring down fever.
+Infant Paracetamol can be given on the doctor’s advice to bring down the fever.
 Keeping the child cool by sponging the head and arms can also help in bringing down the temperature.
 It helps to be in constant touch with the doctor to report your child’s progress.

 Swine Flu Vaccine